icefoxj/GetAndCleaningData/README.md

----
-title: "Get and Cleaning Data"
+## Get and Cleaning Data
-author: "Marcelo Jarretta"
-date: "12/24/2020"
-output: html_document
----
+Marcelo Jarretta
+12/24/2020

 This R script (*run_analysis.R*) executes a serie of R command to load the data from experiment and prepare the data following this rules: